maplibre/maputnik/README.md

 ## Develop

-Maputnik is written in ES6 and is using [React](https://github.com/facebook/react) and [MapLibre GL JS](https://maplibre.org/projects/maplibre-gl-js/).
+Maputnik is written in typescript and is using [React](https://github.com/facebook/react) and [MapLibre GL JS](https://maplibre.org/projects/maplibre-gl-js/).

 We ensure building and developing Maputnik works with the [current active LTS Node.js version and above](https://github.com/nodejs/Release#release-schedule).

+### Getting Involved
+Join the #maplibre or #maputnik slack channel at OSMUS: get an invite at https://slack.openstreetmap.us/ Read the the below guide in order to get familiar with how we do things around here.

 Install the deps, start the dev server and open the web browser on `http://localhost:8888/`.